-NASA plea: Stay home for 1st home astronaut launch in years
+NASA begs spectators for astronaut launch: Please stay home!

 “We’ll be together in spirit more so than in physical space,” she said.

+The pair will go into quarantine 1 1/2 weeks before liftoff, first at Johnson Space Center in Houston and then at Kennedy.

+In both the NASA and SpaceX flight control rooms, staff will be spaced at least 6 feet (2 meters) apart on launch day and throughout the mission, and plenty of hand sanitizer, masks and gloves will be available.

-After the shuttle program ended, NASA turned to private companies to deliver cargo and ferry astronauts to the space station.
-In the meantime, Russian Soyuz capsules have been the sole means of crew transportation to the orbiting lab.
-Boeing also is working to launch astronauts under NASA’s commercial crew program.
+NASA has been relying on private companies to deliver cargo and ferry astronauts to the space station, ever since the space shuttle program ended.
+Russian Soyuz capsules, meanwhile, have been the sole means of crew transportation to the orbiting lab.

+Boeing also is working to launch astronauts under NASA’s commercial crew program; its first crew flight is still months — if not a year — away.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.